jjjermiah/nbia-toolkit/docs/tutorial_files/1_InitializeClient.rst

          Logging is not yet available in the command line interface.
          Feel free to open an issue on the GitHub repository if you would like to see this feature added.

+For more configuration options for logging see :ref:`Configuring Logger`.